VCCRI/Spliceogen/README.md

 Author and maintainer: Steve Monger - s.monger@victorchang.edu.au

 ## Getting Started
-See here for installation instructions and required files.
+See here for installation instructions and obtaining required files.
 Ensure dependencies are met, or alternatively, run Spliceogen from the provided docker image.
 ### Installation:
 Navigate to your desired installation directory and clone this repository:
 ```